Near Joanna in Laurens County, South Carolina — The American South (South Atlantic)

 — Submitted October 4, 2009, by Brian Scott of Anderson, South Carolina.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 2, 2008, by Brian Scott of Anderson, South Carolina.
-This page has been viewed 2,677 times since then and 104 times this year.
+It was originally submitted on October 2, 2008, by Brian Scott of Anderson, South Carolina.
+This page has been viewed 2,853 times since then and 56 times this year.
 Last updated on May 30, 2012, by Barrett Stephens of Cordele, Georgia.
 Photos: 1. submitted on October 2, 2008, by Brian Scott of Anderson, South Carolina.
 2. submitted on November 19, 2011, by Anna Inbody of Columbia, South Carolina.
 3. submitted on October 4, 2009, by Brian Scott of Anderson, South Carolina.
 4. submitted on October 2, 2008, by Brian Scott of Anderson, South Carolina. • Craig Swain was the editor who published this page.